Learning Altruistic Behaviours in Reinforcement Learning without External Rewards: Methods

 \subsection{Estimating choice for a single agent}

-We first consider a single-agent scenario, i.e. $N=1$, where only a leader agent, indicated by the subscript $\leader$, interacts with the environment through its pretrained and stochastic policy $\pi_{\leader}$.
+We first consider a single-agent scenario, i.e. $N=1$, where only a leader agent, indicated by the subscript $\leader$, interacts with the environment through its pretrained stochastic policy $\pi_{\leader}$.
+We assume that the leader acts Boltzmann-rationally, i.e. that it chooses high-value actions with higher probability.
+We believe this to be a reasonable assumption, as, in comparison to deterministic policies, stochastic policies are more robust~\citep{zhang2020robust}, and often achieve better results in real-world-alike partially observable stochastic domains~\citep{kaelbling1998planning}.

 We denote the leader agent's generic choice in a given state $s$ as $C_{\leader}(s)$, for which we propose concrete realizations below.
-Each method relies on the probability distribution over states after the leader agent has taken $n$ actions starting with a given state $s^t$.
-This is the $n$-step state distribution of the underlying single-agent MDP, conditioned on the current state: $ d^{t+n}(s|s^{t})=P(s^{t+n}=s|\pi_{\leader},s^{t}). $ We will now define three methods based on $d^{t+n}(s|s^{t})$. \paragraph{Discrete choice.} Our first derived method simply defines the choice of the leader agent in state $s^t$ as the number of states that it can reach within $n$ transitions, which we refer to as its \textit{discrete choice}:
+Each method relies on the random variable $S^{t+n}$, with values $s^{t+n} \in \mathcal{S}$, which refers to the leader agent's state after $n$ environment transitions from a starting state $s_t$.
+Its probability mass function is defined as the $n$-step state distribution of the underlying single-agent MDP, conditioned on the current state: $ p(s^{t+n}|s^{t})=P(S^{t+n}=s|\pi_{\leader},s^{t}). $

+\paragraph{Discrete choice.} Our first derived method simply defines the choice of the leader agent in state $s^t$ as the number of states that it can reach within $n$ transitions, which we refer to as its \textit{discrete choice}:

 where $\range(X)$ is the set of all values that a random variable $X$ takes on with positive probability and $|\cdot|$ measures the size of that set.
 While this count-based estimator of choice is intuitive and easily interpretable, it can hardly be estimated practically in large or continuous state spaces.
+It also discards information about the probability of reaching these states.

 \paragraph{Entropic choice.} It can be shown that the entropy of a random variable $X$ acts as a lower bound for the size of the set of values that $X$ takes on with positive probability \citep[Property 2.6]{Galvin2014ThreeCounting}, i.e. $ H(X)\le \log|\range(X)|. $ We define a lower bound of the \textit{discrete choice} by computing the Shannon entropy of the $n$-step state distribution, which we refer to as the agent's \textit{entropic choice}: